HAUDX/XTS_TRANSPORT_EXAMPLES/README.md

-# Introduction
-# XTS transport layer examples

-## [examples] (..they have all been machines in the past)
-- all examples are split between APPLICATION and XTS (folders named equally)
-- examples strictly follow the idea of namespaces, the TcGVL files may be seen as sovereign territory for which a diplomat (facade or interface) must be employed for communications.
-- The lowest layer (ST_STATION_CTRL/STATE and ST_MOVER_CTRL/STATE) already has a diplomatic "core" you can plug into (see XTS_DEMO_11 and the simulation templates).

-## [XTS_DEMO_EXTERN_CONTROL]:
-All extern examples shall illustrate a specific aspect of the XTS_TRANSPORT_LAYER
-- transport examples for illustrating encapsulation
-- Agnostic to cyclic communication medium
-### [XTS_DEMO_EXTERN_108]:
-- 2 PLC example for high layer abstraction
-- Process Layer (Collectors and Instances) is fully independent from Station Layer (ProcessStation and Mover)
-- Introduction of a LinkedList with cyclic Ctrl/State wrapper for async atomic communication across any means of communication.

-### [XTS_DEMO_EXTERN_SIMULATION]:
-- 2 PLC example for Station Layer abstraction
-- Station Layer is controlled via extern entity
-- ExternControl PLC with process abstraction (fb_Simulation) is intended for quick product flow analysis

-***start simulating your transport system before anything is built***

-## [XTS_TRANSPORT_EXAMPLES]:

-### [XTS_DEMO_LINE_SORT]:
-- 'mover only' example
-- 2 PLCs (XtsTransport and ExternControl)
-- 2 separate parts with one mover each
-- ExternControl is used as command center

-### [XTS_DEMO_22]:
-- simple handshake example
-- multiple XPU controlled in one PLC
-- APPLICATION(PRG), simple procedure of how to startup and work Xts stations
-  - wait for (MAIN.eInit = PROGRESS_DONE)
-  - use manual write for bStart; --> move all movers to start position, then start handshaking stations
-  - use manual write for bReset; --> movement is stopped, group cleared, station cleared

-### [XTS_DEMO_11]:
-- simple handshake example
-- only single stations to illustrate basic handshake procedure with ST_STATION_CTRL / ST_STATION_STATE
-- APPLICATION(PRG), simple procedure of how to startup and work Xts stations
-  - wait for (MAIN.eInit = PROGRESS_DONE)
-  - use manual write for bStart; --> move all movers to start position, then start handshaking stations
-  - use manual write for bReset; --> movement is stopped, group cleared, station cleared

-### [XTS_DEMO_GEAR_IN_POS_CA]:
-- Use of ST_MOVER_CTRL / ST_MOVER_STATE
-- APPLICATION(PRG), simple procedure for startup and reset of XtsTransport
-  - wait for (MAIN.eInit = PROGRESS_DONE)
-  - use bStart and bReset for control

-- GEAR_IN_POS_CA(PRG)
-  - gear in  sequence for movers (one at a time)
-  - checks SyncDistance of MasterAxis
-  - sends mover away after MasterAxis moved SyncDistance
-  - utilizes GVL_XTS.MoverCtrl/GVL_XTS.MoverState for control and movements of movers

-### [XTS_DEMO_APPLICATION_108]:
-- Asynchronuos high throughput machine (500 Mover/Minute)
-  - 4 setups configurable
-- Topl level example of how to connect to XTS_TRANSPORT_LAYER
-- Collector-Level, and Applicatioon-Level classes and templates
-  - fb_ProcessCollector
-  - fb_Instance
-  - fb_ProcessLinkedList

-### [XTS_DEMO_SIMULATION_NEW_MC]:
-  ***start simulating your transport system before anything is built***

-- MAIN.StationParameterInit:
-  - configuration of XtsStations

-- GVL_APPLICATION:
-  - fb_Simulation: grouping of XtsStation range for synced handling (e.g. process multiplication), automated handshakes with TON timer for process time

-- APPLICATION(PRG), startup and reset of XtsTransport
-  - Init(): fb_Simulation configuration, initial times are set here
-  - wait for (MAIN.eInit = PROGRESS_DONE)
-  - use XTS_TRANSPORT visualization for manual startup (TransportInit, ClearGroup, BuildGroup, EnableGroup, EnableMovers, TransportStart)
-  - bNext and bEnter for halting fb_Simulation

-## [scope]
-- TwinCAT scope project for recording the signals of Stations and Processes

-## [TR3056 Beckhoff Training]
-- come to Nuernberg and we can talk and code in person for days.
-## [TR3056 Beckhoff Training]
+# XTS_TRANSPORT_LAYER:
+## The Execution Vault

+### Introduction to The Examples
+- Welcome to the deployment architecture.
+- The examples contained within this repository are not theoretical exercises
+- Most examples provided here are derived from a physical, production-ready machine currently operating in the field.
+- Some examples are case studies from POC designs, which later were changed/adapted by users.

+This repository serves as the blueprint for translating the XTS_TRANSPORT_LAYER into physical mechatronic reality.
+- Architectural Philosophy: **The Diplomat Pattern**
+  - All examples enforce a strict division between **[APPLICATION]** and **[XTS]** environments/folders.

+- The architecture operates on the principle of strict namespace encapsulation.
+  - The core TcGVL (Global Variable List) files are treated as sovereign territory.
+  - No external logic is permitted to read or write to this territory directly.
+  - Instead, communication requires a "diplomat"—a strictly defined Facade or Interface.
+  - The lowest layers of the framework (ST_STATION_CTRL/STATE and ST_MOVER_CTRL/STATE) already possess this diplomatic core, allowing external layers and C++/any applications to plug into the system without ever risking the integrity of the hardware cycle.

+## I. Encapsulation & Agnostic Routing
+These examples illustrate how to command the physical track from an abstracted, agnostic IT or Process layer.
+- **[XTS_DEMO_EXTERN_108]:** The O(1) Linked-List Abstraction.
+This design is running multiple times in the field.
+A dual-PLC architecture demonstrating high-layer abstraction.
+  The Application Layer (InstanceControl and AppCtrl) is fully decoupled from the Collector/Instance Layer and Station Layer (ProcessStation and Mover).
+  Introduces the Linked-List structure with cyclic Ctrl/State wrappers, guaranteeing atomic, asynchronous communication across any communication medium.

+- **[XTS_DEMO_EXTERN_SIMULATION]:** A dual-PLC case study demonstrating high-layer abstraction.
+PLC ExternControl commands the Station Layer via TwinCAT mapping.
+  Utilizes the ExternControl PLC with process abstraction (fb_Simulation) for rapid product flow analysis.

+- **[XTS_DEMO_EXTERN_STATION_PRIMES]:** A dual-PLC simulation study which handles processes consisting of a prime number station count.
+  This example shows how routing from parallel stations can be done.

+## II.
+High-Throughput Mechatronics
+These examples contain the blueprints for building high throughput kinetic environments and managing multi-station handshakes.
+- **[XTS_DEMO_APPLICATION_108]:** The 500 Mover/Minute Blueprint.
+The architecture for asynchronous, ultra-high-throughput machines.
+  Features 4 configurable setups demonstrating top-level connections to the XTS_TRANSPORT_LAYER.
+  Includes Collector-Level and Application-Level classes (fb_ProcessCollector, fb_Instance, fb_ProcessLinkedList).

+- **[XTS_DEMO_GEAR_IN_POS_CA]:** Advanced Kinematic Synchronisation.
+Utilizes the ST_MOVER_CTRL / ST_MOVER_STATE.
+  Demonstrates a precise gear-in sequence for individual movers, actively verifying the SyncDistance of the MasterAxis before releasing the mover via the sovereign GVL_XTS.

+## III.
+Foundational Handshakes & State Control
+The baseline mechanics for starting, stopping, and clearing the track safely.
+- **[XTS_DEMO_11] & [XTS_DEMO_22]:** Single & Multi-XPU Handshakes.
+Demonstrates the basic APPLICATION(PRG) procedures for track startup and station operation.
+  Illustrates the strict sequential gating: waiting for MAIN.eInit = PROGRESS_DONE before any physical movement is permitted.
+  Shows exact manual override procedures (bStart, bReset) for safely clearing groups and halting movement.

+- **[XTS_DEMO_LINE_SORT]:** Mover-Centric Command.
+A 2-PLC setup (XtsTransport and ExternControl) managing isolated parts with singular movers.
+  The ExternControl operates as the absolute command center.

+## IV.
+The Digital Twin & Observability
+Risk-reduction through virtual commissioning.
+- **[XTS_DEMO_SIMULATION_NEW_MC]:** Automated Virtual Commissioning.
+Start simulating the transport system before a single piece of iron is cut.
+  Features fb_Simulation for grouping XTS Station ranges, allowing synced handling (e.g., process multiplication) and automated handshakes using TON timers to simulate process duration.

+- **[scope]:** The Diagnostic Ledger.
+Included TwinCAT Scope projects configured specifically for recording and validating the signals of Stations and Processes, providing a chronological narrative of mechatronic behavior.

+#### The Final Step:
+- Institutional Transfer **[TR3056 Beckhoff Training]**
+- The framework is fully documented, but true internalized architecture requires dialogue.
+- **Join me in Nuremberg at the TR3056 training.**
+- We will talk architecture, review the deterministic logic, and code the physical iron in person.